One commonly asked question by creators looking for a new email marketing platform is, “How is your email deliverability?”

 It is inevitable for some messages to bounce due to invalid addresses, full mailboxes, etc., but a good delivery rate indicates healthy deliverability for ConvertKit.
 We consider a system-wide delivery rate of 98% and above to be very healthy.

-This high delivery rate indicates a healthy reputation for ConvertKit, giving our customers a solid foundation for their email deliverability.
+This high delivery rate indicates a healthy reputation for ConvertKit, which gives our customers a solid foundation for their email deliverability.
 To get even more detailed about how well we’re performing, it helps to filter down by mailbox provider.

 Here are the top 5 domains ConvertKit sends to in terms of volume: